interviewtestingangular/InterviewAngular/Technical-Questions/angular.md

 A. ng generate component my-component<br />
 B. ng create component my-component<br />
-C. ng component my-component<br />
+C. ng service component my-component<br />
 D. ng add component my-component<br />
-Correct Answers: A, C
+Correct Answers: A

 In Angular, what is the purpose of a resolver?